Cottoned on to how lucrative WordPress designing is?

 Accounting tools like Mint, Zoho Books, Freshbooks, et al will help you manage your income, expenses, taxes and more.
 These tools will enable you to send invoices, receive payments, integrate with your bank account and even track every transaction on your site.
 Draw up a rough monthly/annual plan for your expenses:

 Even if you are operating out of a garage (or a basement) you’ll probably need to pay utilities and rent.

 Your ‘digital office’ aka ‘Business website’ won’t be much use sitting in the dark.
 Consider your hosting options carefully for WordPress.

 The tools of your trade

 Design: You’ll need a theme framework (to ensure consistency in your work and to speed up the theme creation process).
-You’ll also need to take out subscription for various mockup/ Wireframing tools, design kits, etc.
+You’ll also need to take out a subscription for various mockup / Wireframing tools, design kits, etc.

 Upkeep and Security: Backup tools (for local files as well as the website), a revision control system, general security tools and plugins, payment security and PCI compliance etc. Make careful note of them all.

 Additionally: Time and Project management tools like Zoho, Springloops, Basecamp, etc. will keep you on track.